 All MSF applicants must complete specific business foundation courses prior to enrollment in the MSF program.
 Minimum prerequisites include Financial Accounting (ACG 2021 or its equivalent), an introductory course in Financial Management (FIN 3403 or its equivalent; minimum grade of B- required), Investments (FIN 4504 or its equivalent), and Problems in Financial Management (FIN 4424 or its equivalent).

 MSF Curriculum

-The Master of Science in Finance (MSF) program consists of the 32 credit hours plus a noncredit Professional Development Series.
-Students may specialize in Real Estate or follow the standard MSF curriculum:
+The Master of Science in Finance (MSF) program consists of 32 credit hours.
+Students may specialize in either Corporate Finance & Investment Management or Real Estate:

 Core Courses Required for ALL MSF Students